gitocoder/alx-system_engineering-devops/0x00-shell_basics/README.md

-TASK 0:  where am i?
+TASK 1:display the contents of your durrent directory